The Many Minds of Mind

 So don’t focus all your energy on the methods and forget this simple, essential truth of what you’re doing in meditation.

-Because everything we hear about meditation – everything we want from it – the health, the spiritual inspiration, the tranquility, the enlightenment – it all comes from this simple act of learning to sit still – then sitting still for long periods of time.
+Because everything we hear about meditation – everything we want from it – the health, the spiritual inspiration, the tranquillity, the enlightenment – it all comes from this simple act of learning to sit still – then sitting still for long periods of time.

 Simply sitting still, and being happy to sit still, IS meditation.